Quits Rate

 Relationship to Wage Growth (Phillips Curve)

 There is a strong correlation between the quits rate and wage growth, often linked to the Phillips Curve concept (the inverse relationship between unemployment and inflation).
+When workers quit, they usually do so for a higher-paying job.
+This creates a "benchmark" for wages across the entire industry.
 When the quits rate rises, employers face higher turnover costs.
-To stem the flow of departing workers, they often increase compensation for existing employees and offer higher starting salaries for new hires.
+To stem the flow of departing workers, they often increase compensation for existing employees—a process known as "retention raises"—and offer higher starting salaries for new hires.
 This "wage-price spiral" can contribute to broader consumer price inflation (CPI) if companies raise prices to cover higher labor costs.
 Conversely, a low quits rate suggests workers have little bargaining power, leading to stagnant wage growth and potentially lower inflation.
+This dynamic is a key reason why the "quits-to-wages" transmission is a central focus for central banks trying to achieve a "soft landing" for the economy.

 Real-World Example: The Great Resignation

 Following the COVID-19 pandemic, the U.S. experienced a phenomenon dubbed "The Great Resignation."
+This period showcased the quits rate's power as a sentiment gauge during an unprecedented economic shift.
 In late 2021 and early 2022, the quits rate soared to record highs, peaking at 3.0% (over 4.5 million workers quitting per month).
 This surge was driven by a combination of factors: 1.
-Pent-up demand from workers who stayed put during 2020.
-2. A shift in priorities (remote work, work-life balance).
-3. Rapid wage increases in lower-paying sectors like hospitality and retail.
+Pent-up demand from workers who stayed put during the height of the 2020 lockdowns.
+2. A shift in priorities (desire for remote work, better work-life balance).
+3. Rapid wage increases in lower-paying sectors like hospitality and retail, which saw the highest quit rates.
 The result was a historically tight labor market that forced employers to raise wages at the fastest pace in decades, contributing significantly to the inflation spike of 2022-2023.
-By December 2025, the rate had normalized to around 2.0%, reflecting a more balanced market.
+By December 2025, the rate had normalized to around 2.0%, reflecting a more balanced and sustainable labor market.

 Advantages of Using Quits Rate